The FEIE Bona Fide Residence Test For Expats

 How does the Bona Fide Residence Test Work?

-The Bona Fide Residence Test allows expats to prove that they live abroad, and so be able to claim the Foreign Earned Income Exclusion.
+The Bona Fide Residence Test allows expats to prove that they live abroad, and so claim the Foreign Earned Income Exclusion.

 The onus is on the taxpayer to prove that they are a permanent resident in a foreign country for the entire tax year in question.